Getting a new tattoo is an exciting and fun process! In order to make it the best

 experience possible, we ask you review and do the following before your

--Beginning the night before your tattoo, drink lots of water.
+-Beginning at least the night before your tattoo, drink lots of water.
 Continue hydrating throughout the day up to and during your tattoo.
-The better hydrated
+The better

 -Please eat a decent meal before coming.
 If you are between meals, stop and get a candy bar and some orange juice or soda on your way to the

 shop.
-Raising your blood sugar will make you feel better during the tattoo, especially if you haven't eaten in a while or had a night on the town the
+Raising your blood sugar will make you feel better during the process, especially if you haven't eaten in a while or had a night on the town the

 -You are welcome to bring someone with you to share the tattoo experience.
 We ask you don't bring a crowd as it becomes a distraction and safety